SAMUELAY1/SQL-PROJECT/README.md

  ## Insights & Findings
 1. Infection Trends
-o	Some countries had infection rates exceeding 50% of the population. o	Africa had lower cases relative to its population compared to Europe and the Americas.
+	Some countries had infection rates exceeding 50% of the population.
+	Africa had lower cases relative to its population compared to Europe and the Americas.
 2. Death Rate Patterns
-o	Countries with older populations showed higher death rates. o	The global COVID death rate fluctuated but stayed below 5% on average.
+	Countries with older populations showed higher death rates.
+	The global COVID death rate fluctuated but stayed below 5% on average.
 3. Vaccination Progress
-o	Some countries reached over 80% full vaccination. o	The rate of vaccinations slowed down in certain regions after an initial surge.
+	Some countries reached over 80% full vaccination.
+	The rate of vaccinations slowed down in certain regions after an initial surge.

  ## How to Use This Project
 •	Run SQL Queries in MySQL Workbench to extract insights.